kontent-ai/data-ops/README.md

 ## Import

-With the import command you can import data into your Kontent.ai project.
+With the `import` command, you can import data into your Kontent.ai environment.
-The target project needs to be empty, otherwise the command might fail.
+The target environment needs to be empty, otherwise the command might fail.
 The command uses [the Management API](https://kontent.ai/learn/docs/apis/openapi/management-api-v2) to import the data.

 > [!TIP]
-> The command expects the data to import in a `.zip` file in the same [format](#structure-of-the-exported-data) that is produced by the [export command](#export).
+> The command expects the data for import in a `.zip` file in the same [structure](#structure-of-the-exported-data) that is produced by the [export command](#export).
 >
-> If you want to import data from a different format you can use any available tool to convert the data from your format into the supported format.
+> If you want to import data from a different structure, you can use any available tool to convert it into the supported format.

 ### Usage

 ```bash
 npx @kontent-ai/data-ops import --fileName <file-to-import> --environmentId <target-environment-id> --apiKey <Management-API-key>
 ```
-For more supported parameters run `npx @kontent-ai/data-ops import --help`.
+To see all supported parameters, run `npx @kontent-ai/data-ops import --help`.

 ### Known Limitations